San Jose State University : Site Name

 Earlier books include:

-I coauthored the chapter "Compilers and Interpreters" in Computing Handbook, 3rd ed., and I wrote the chapter "A Highly Reliable Enterprise System for NASA's Mars Rover Mission" in Beautiful Code: Leading Programmers Explain How They Think which won a Jolt Award in 2007.
+I coauthored the chapter "Compilers and Interpreters" in Computing Handbook, 3rd ed. and the invited paper, "Middleware and Web Services for the Collaborative Information Portal of NASA's Mars Exploration Mission" in Middleware 2004.
+I wrote the chapter "A Highly Reliable Enterprise System for NASA's Mars Rover Mission" in Beautiful Code: Leading Programmers Explain How They Think which won a Jolt Award in 2007.

 Mars rovers.
-Working as a Senior Scientist in the Research Institute for Advanced Computer Science (RIACS) at the NASA Ames Research Center and the Jet Propulsion Laboratory (JPL), I designed and led the development of the middleware for a key information management system for NASA's Mars Exploration Rover (MER) mission.
-I received several key NASA awards, including Space Act Board and Turning Goals into Reality.
+Working as a Senior Scientist in the Research Institute for Advanced Computer Science (RIACS) at the NASA Ames Research Center and the Jet Propulsion Laboratory (JPL), I designed and led the development of the middleware for a key information management system for NASA's Mars Exploration Rover (MER) mission (IEEE articles "The Collaborative Information Portal and NASA’s Mars Rover Mission" and A Reliable Service–Oriented Architecture for NASA’s Mars Exploration Rover Mission" I received several key NASA awards, including Space Act Board and Turning Goals into Reality.
 A documentary about the Opportunity rover: "Good Night Oppy".

 Orion spacecraft.
 As a Senior Computer Scientist at the NASA Ames Research Center, I wrote software for the new Orion spacecraft that recently successfully launched, orbited the moon, and returned safely to Earth.
 It will soon take astronauts back to the moon and later to Mars.